 Note: The filename, which can be easily changed, is not the same as the title of a file.

-While the title settings can't be accessed for an exported PDF, by viewing a PDF on a computer, the file can be re-exported again by 'printing' the file.
-This process may vary slightly depending on the OS, but should be similar across platforms.
+While the title settings can't be accessed for an exported PDF, by viewing a PDF on a computer the file can be re-exported again by 'printing' the file.
+This process may vary slightly depending on a computer's OS but should be similar across platforms.

 - Go to File>Print